Omni Calculator logo

 If you want to find all prime numbers up to some given limit, n, you may resort to the algorithm known as the Sieve of Eratosthenes:

-4. Continue in this same way: find the smallest available number p, circle it and cross out all of its consecutive multiples
+4. Continue in the same way: find the smallest available number, p, circle it, and cross out all of its consecutive multiples.

-5. Check if there are numbers greater than p not yet crossed out.
+5. Check if there are numbers greater than p that have not yet been crossed out.
 If so, repeat Step 4.
-If no, we're done.
+If not, we're done.

 The circled numbers in the list are all the primes below n.